jed-gore/chatgpt_management_transcripts/README.md

-## A test of using ChatGPT to generate substitute data for language model classifier training.
+# <font color = blue>A test of using ChatGPT to generate substitute data for language model classifier training </font>

 # PROBLEM